ajlaroche/clicky-game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+This app is a game that will test your memory.
+Upon starting the app, 12 pictures will appear and you can start the game by clicking ona picture.

+The goal of the game is click on as many pictures as possible without clicking on the same picture twice.
+Your score will increase as you click on pictures once and your top score will be recorded.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).